getengage/engagement-backend/README.md

 this uses webpack to rebuild the app/assets/web-bundle.js file w/ react components.

-react is a dependency so get [react developer tools for chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi/related)
+react is a dependency so get [react developer tools for chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi/related).
+More information on goworker dependencies and influxdb can be found at the following links:

-### Services

 - goworkers: http://mildlyinternet.com/code/supercharge-resque-and-sidekiq-with-go-part-2.html
 - influxdb: https://www.influxdata.com/time-series-platform/influxdb/